scolapicchioni/blazor/Lab11/readme.md

 ### PhotoSharingApplication.Frontend.BlazorWebAssembly

-- In the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project, a dd a project reference to the `PhotoSharingApplication.Shared.Authorization` project
+- In the `PhotoSharingApplication.Frontend.Client` project, a dd a project reference to the `PhotoSharingApplication.Shared.Authorization` project
-- Open the `Program.cs` and add this line of code in the `Main` method, before `await builder.Build().RunAsync();`:
+- Open the `Program.cs` and add this line of code before `await builder.Build().RunAsync();`:

 ```cs
 builder.Services.AddSingleton<IAuthorizationHandler, PhotoEditDeleteAuthorizationHandler>();